wanghc78/valor/OOPSLA2015_AE.md

 #### 3. Download and install R Apply vectorizaiton package.

-Starting from here, all the artifacts of paper23 will be stored in the _paper23_ sub-directory under the current user's home directory, which is _~/paper23_.
+At this point, all the artifacts of paper23 will be stored in the _paper23_ sub-directory under the current user's home directory, which is _~/paper23_.

-The R apply vectorization package is open sourced, and can be downloaded directly from https://github.com/wanghc78/valor .
+The R vectorization package is open sourced and can be downloaded from https://github.com/wanghc78/valor .

 ```bash
 ~ $ cd paper23
 ~/paper23 $ git clone https://github.com/wanghc78/valor.git
 ```

-Then launch R and install the th
+Then launch R and install the package

 ```bash
 ~/paper23 $ R CMD INSTALL valor/pkg
 ```
-If there is no problem, the console will shown _DONE (vecapply)_ in the last line of the installation log.
+If the installation was successful, the console will shown _DONE (vecapply)_ in the last line of the installation log.

-#### 4. Download benchmark code.
+#### 4. Download benchmark codes.

-The benchmark code is also open-sourced, and can be downloaded directly from https://github.com/wanghc78/benchmarks/tree/vecapply .
+The benchmark code is also open-sourced and can be downloaded from https://github.com/wanghc78/benchmarks/tree/vecapply .
 Please clone the vecapply branch version since this branch contains the benchmark codes for the paper.

 ```bash
 git clone -b vecapply https://github.com/wanghc78/benchmarks.git
 ```

 The benchmark codes are located under _~/paper23/benchmarks/algorithm_.
-The scripts in the sub-directories were used in the performance evaluation.
-You can read [https://github.com/rbenchmark/benchmarks/blob/master/docs/writting_benchmark.md] to understand the benchmark code's structure.
-A detail list of the benchmark scripts is in the Section V of this document.
+The scripts in the sub-directories are the ones that were used in the performance evaluation.
+The document https://github.com/rbenchmark/benchmarks/blob/master/docs/writting_benchmark.md describes the structure of the benchmarks.
+A the benchmark scripts are listed in Section V of this document.

 ### Use Virtual Machine

-The URL pointing the artifact at https://oopsla15aec.hotcrp.com online submission system is the virtualbox image file.
-The virtual machine image is a Linux Fedora 16 x86 image with 4G memory as the initial setup.
-Username/passowrd: oopsla2015/paper23.
-R, valor package and benchmark codes have been installed in the virtual machine following the previous document.
+The file URL at https://oopsla15aec.hotcrp.com points to the Virtualbox (https://www.virtualbox.org/) image file.
+The virtual machine image is a Linux Fedora 16 x86 image.
+Please create a Fedora x86 Linux system with 4G memory.
+The linux's Username/passowrd: oopsla2015/paper23.
+R, valor package and benchmark codes have been installed in the virtual machine following the above document.
 The valor package and benchmarks are stored in paper23 directory under oopsla2015's home directory.

 ## III.
 Simple Translation Examples